PgBiel/typst-tablex/tablex.typ

                                      // in the meantime

                         if prev_x > x_limit + 1 {
-                            panic("Error: Specified way too many empty cells before the first row of the table.
-Please specify at most " + str(x_limit + 1) + " empty cells or vlines on the first row.")
+                            panic("Error: Specified way too many vlines or empty () cells before the first row of the table.
+(Note that () is used to separate vline()s at the beginning of the table.)
+Please specify at most " + str(x_limit + 1) + " empty cells or vlines before the first cell of the table.")
                         }
                     } else if row_wrapped {
                         item.x = x_limit  // allow v_line at the last column